 Arata Izumi, a half-Japanese, half-Indian football player currently with FC Pune City backs Nishikura’s opinion.
 According to Izumi, the fixation with “pure Japanese” identity is largely limited to smaller towns and cities that don’t see a lot of foreigners, leading to a lack of understanding about half-Japanese individuals.
 Izumi lived in Japan till he was 24 and his hometown was a very small city.

 Izumi’s elder brother, Shinobu Izumi, who also goes by his Indian name, Shiv, believes that most Japanese are ambivalent about half-Japanese individuals or foreigners.
 “Ten years ago or 20 years ago, people didn’t know many half-Japanese people and they would be surprised to meet them and wouldn’t know how to react.
 However, that is slowly changing,” explained Shinobu, who works as an assistant professor teaching computer science in Sojo University in Kumamoto, Japan.
 Larger cities like Tokyo have always had a more cosmopolitan crowd so seeing a half-Japanese individual on the street isn’t unusual.
-The slowly growing presence of a more cosmopolitan crowd in smaller towns is changing the views of the residents there, especially that of the older generation.
+The slowly growing presence of a more cosmopolitan crowd in smaller towns is changing the views of the residents there, especially those of the older generation.

 However, it isn’t unusual to see this work the other way round.
 Julian Nagano, a half-Japanese, half-German rap artist based in Berlin, believes that although bigger metropolises tend to more cosmopolitan, “there are also people from small towns accepting mixed race (individuals) or foreigners (as well as) and also people from big cities not accepting them.”

 Japan’s obsession with homogeneity can be traced back to the 1880s but it was only by the 1930s and 1940s that the country started placing importance on eugenics during it’s era of imperial expansion.
 After the defeat by the Allied forces during the Second World War, especially by the United States, the issue of ‘GI babies’ or children of American soldiers and Japanese women surfaced in Japan.
-Most fathers went back to the US while the children (who stayed back) suffered economic hardship and strong social discrimination, especially those whose fathers were Afro-American soldiers,” explains Koichi Iwabuchi, Director of the Monash Asia Institute, Monash University, in an article for the Journal of Intercultural Studies.
+Most fathers went back to the US while the children (who stayed back) suffered economic hardship and strong social discrimination, especially those whose fathers were Afro-American soldiers, explains Koichi Iwabuchi, Director of the Monash Asia Institute, Monash University, in an article for the Journal of Intercultural Studies.

 “The idea that we are one people, one race, one language, one culture came after Hiroshima and Nagasaki and the devastation of war.
 So there were a lot of people rallying behind that idea,” explained Nishikura.
 Post the destruction caused by World War II in Japan, there was a diminishing of the nuances of diversity and in the acknowledgement of the existence of minority groups in Japan like the Chinese generational foreigners, the Zainichi Koreans, the indigenous Ainu of Japan and the Okinawans, among others.
 These groups got left behind when the concept of “pure Japanese” was created.
 Their presence in the country proves that historically Japan was never a homogenous country as many often incorrectly assume.